infinityworks/Policies/ISO-9001/ExternalDependencyPolicy/README.md

 Infinity Works employ external contractors where necessary to fulfil short term demand or specialist roles required as part of our customer obligations.

 ### Examples
-* NHS DBAs were brought in on a contractor basis due to their niche skill set and the lack of consistent demand across all clients.
+* Customer E DBAs were brought in on a contractor basis due to their niche skill set and the lack of consistent demand across all clients.
-* Cinch engineers were brought in on a contract basis to allow a quick ramp up for a team that needed to be established at short notice.
+* Customer F engineers were brought in on a contract basis to allow a quick ramp up for a team that needed to be established at short notice.

 ### Mitigations
 * Contractor agreement.
 Infinity Works ensures that contractors are employed with terms that are suitable and in line with our customer commitments.